eMedicine Specialties > Emergency Medicine > Pediatric

 • Electrolytes, pH, BUN, and creatinine levels should be obtained at the same time as intravenous access in patients with pyloric stenosis.

 • Hypochloremic, hypokalemic metabolic alkalosis is the classic electrolyte and acid-base imbalance of pyloric stenosis.
-Persistent emesis causes progressive loss of fluids rich in hydrochloric acid, which causes the kidneys to retain hydrogen ions in favor of potassium.
-Electrolyte abnormalities depend on the duration of symptoms in the affected infant.
+This constellation of electrolyte abnormalities is now present in less than 50% of cases given the prompt and timely diagnosis of most infants with pyloric stenosis.
+However, delayed presentations, or missed cases may lead to persistent emesis.
+This prolonged vomiting causes progressive loss of fluids rich in hydrochloric acid, which causes the kidneys to retain hydrogen ions in favor of potassium.

 • The dehydration may result in hypernatremia or hyponatremia and may result in prerenal renal failure.